 How do I prepare myself for floating?

 Come to Salt Spa Saint Augustine with an open and positive state-of-mind.
 Most importantly…relax.
-The tank will enhance that experience if you arrive relaxed; the experience will be more beneficial to you.
-There are a few additional things to consider:
+When you arrive relaxed, the experience will be more beneficial to you.
+A few additional things to consider:

 Try not to shave right before arriving.
-It isn’t the end of the world if you do…but salt water on freshly shaven skin isn’t the most pleasant feeling.
-Your skin may sting and distract you from achieving deep relaxation.
+You will still be permitted to float, but salt water on freshly shaven skin isn’t the most pleasant feeling.
+Skin that is burned, cut, scraped or infected will also contribute to stinging sensation that may distract you from achieving deep relaxation.

 Do not apply any products/treatment to your hair/body on the day of your appointment.

 If you wear contacts, it would be in your best interest to remove them before floating (bring the container in which to store them).

 If you have caffeine before you float, it may also interfere with your ability to relax.
 Eating a light meal about 90 minutes to an hour ahead of time will keep your stomach from being a distraction.